joelverhagen/registry/docs/designs/2025-09-crypto-agility.md

 GitHub authentication only unlocks the `io.github.<username>/*` namespaces.
 It does not support custom namespaces based on DNS names.

-For this document, we will focus on the HTTP and DNS authentication mechanisms because they leverage cryptographic key pairs.
+For this document, we will focus on the HTTP and DNS authentication mechanisms because they leverage cryptographic key pairs (where crypto agility is needed) and enable custom namespaces based on domain name.

 Today, the only cryptographic algorithm supported is `ed25519`.
-The goal of this document is to suggest a way new cryptographic algorithms can be introduced without disrupting the general protocol or existing integrations.
+The idea of this document is to suggest a way new cryptographic algorithms can be introduced without disrupting the general protocol or existing integrations.

 ## Goals